aliyildiz1/sentiment_analysis/README.md

-# sentiment_analysis
+# About
- Sentiment analysis on IMDB dataset
+Sentiment analysis on IMDB dataset using RNN and LSTM architectures.